 Eliminate the fear that stops your personal growth

 True leaders act through their strengths, which include our authenticity, talents and personal power.
 Strengths and opportunities (SWOT analysis) are a constructive engine that forces a person to act, create and grow as a personal brand.

 Everyone can choose to develop a personal brand because they fear potential threats and consequences, or to act from a position of personal power because they want to share internal resources.

-Learn more at SQ based personal branding course “Become a Blue Ocean”.
+Learn more at SQ based personal branding course “The concept of Authenticity”.